-2 Draft Rule Determination
+2 Final Rule Determination

-2.1 Commission's draft determination
+2.1 Commission's determination

-In accordance with section 99 of the NEL the Commission has made this draft Rule determination in relation to the Rule proposed by the Rule Proponent.
+In accordance with section 102 of the NEL the Commission has made this final Rule determination in relation to the Rule proposed by the Ministerial Council on Energy.
+In accordance with section 103 of the NEL the Commission has determined it should make the rule proposed by the Rule Proponent.

-The Commission has determined it should make the Rule proposed by the Rule Proponent.
-The Commission's reasons for making this draft Rule determination are set out in section 3.1.
+The Commission's reasons for making this final Rule determination are set out in section 3.1.

-A draft of the proposed Rule that the Commission proposes to be made (draft Rule) is attached to and published with this draft Rule determination.
-The draft Rule is the same as the proposed Rule submitted by the Rule Proponent.
+The National Electricity Amendment (Inclusion of Embedded Generation Research into Demand Management Incentive Scheme) Rule 2011 No 11 (Rule as made) is published with this final Rule determination.
+The Rule as Made commences on 22 December 2011.
+The Rule as Made is the same as the Rule proposed by the Rule Proponent with minor amendments.
 Its key features are described in section 3.2.